 Two bars are usually identified with Mariners and Seahawks games.
 Sluggers, formerly known as Sneakers (or "Sneaks" for short), is at 538 1st Avenue South, at the northwest corner of CenturyLink Field.
 A little further up, at 419 Occidental Avenue South, is F.X.
 McRory's.
 Keep in mind, though, that these will be Seattle-friendly bars.

 Buckley's in Queen Anne, 2 blocks west of Queen Anne Avenue N. ,at 232 1st Avenue W. at Thomas Street, just to the west of Seattle Center, near the waterfront, is the local Giants fan hangout.
 The Magnolia Village Pub, at 3221 W. McGraw Street at 33rd Ave.
 W., is also considered a Giants bar, but it's 5 miles northwest of downtown.
 The Ram at Kent Station, at 512 Ramsay Way in Kent, is the local Jets center, but it's 20 miles south of downtown.

 If you visit Seattle during the European soccer season (which we are now in), you may be able to watch your favorite team at one of these places:

 * Arsenal: The Atlantic Crossing Pub, 6508 Roosevelt Way NE, 8 miles north of downtown.
 Bus 62.

-* Chelsea, Manchester City, West Ham United and Tottenham Hotspur: The George and Dragon Pub, 206 N. 36th Street, 5 miles north of downtown.
+* Chelsea, Manchester City, West Ham United, Tottenham Hotspur and Barcelona: The George and Dragon Pub, 206 N. 36th Street, 5 miles north of downtown.
 Bus 40.